I assumed that my old car insurance company, USAA, would always have the best car insurance rates.

 Unfortunately, when they gave me my new rate I wasn’t at all impressed in the small decrease in premium I had received.
 I talked to the representative to make sure all of the proper discounts were being applied.
 They assured me they were.

 I asked if there was any way my rate could be lowered while keeping my coverage the same.
 Sadly, they said I had the best rate they could offer me.

 That greatly disappointed me and started me down the road of getting car insurance quotes from many different insurance companies.
 What I found out shocked me.

 Other Car Insurance Companies Had Much Better Rates

-Despite my 10 year loyalty to USAA, many other car insurance companies had better rates than USAA did.
-Progressive, Geico, State Farm and a couple other companies had better rates than USAA for the same exact (or as close as possible) coverage that USAA had provided me.
+Despite my 10 year loyalty to USAA, many other car insurance companies had better rates than USAA.
+Progressive, Geico, State Farm and a couple other companies all had better rates for the same exact coverage USAA had provided me.